d4l-data4life/covapp/docs/DEVELOPMENT.md

 cd covapp
 ```

-The application heavily relies on dependencies that are served via npm.
+The application heavily relies on dependencies that are served via npm with install-scripts enabled.
 To install all dependencies run `npm ci` inside of the `covapp` directory.

 ```sh
 npm ci